 Let’s see, we have some modern artists like Santana, Michael Jackson, Gloria Estefan, Marc Antony, and the Black Eyed Peas.
 There are old school talents such as Dean Martin, Xavier Cugat, Richie Valens, Harry Belafonte, and Della Reese.
 Also, many Latin musicians, including Celia Cruz, Tito Puente, Perez Prado, Johnny Pacheco, Tito Rodriquez, and Willy Chirino have all recorded Cha Cha songs.
 In fact, each has gifted us with the rhythm we need to move our hips and lift our hopes.
 And, for that we thank them.

-Check out this short video about the premier female Latin artist of all time, Celia Cruz.
+Check out this Jennifer Lopez tribute to the premier female Latin artist of all time, Celia Cruz.

 What’s the timing that’s used in Cha Cha?

 It’s important to have a good knowledge of the basic elements of Cha Cha timing.
 A common way to count Cha Cha is, “one-two-cha-cha-cha“.
 However, educated dancers use “one-two-three-cha-cha“.
 This is slightly different but more in rhythm with the actual timing of the Cha Cha music.